LiudmilaVA/Railsware-RPI/README.md

 # Railsware-RPI
 1. Download the project or clone current repository.
-2. To have a look at the pages go to folder <assets> and open an html page with preferable browser.
+2. To have a look at the pages go to the folder <assets> and open an html page with a preferable browser.
 3. Sources are in a folder <src>
 4. Working environment:
   node.js 8.12.0